How Far Is Okinawa From Mainland Japan

 Learn About the History

 Understanding Okinawa's history can enrich your travel experience.
-Learn about the Ryukyu Kingdom, the Battle of Okinawa, and the island's post-war experience.
+Day to day, learn about the Ryukyu Kingdom, the Battle of Okinawa, and the island's post-war experience.
 Visiting historical sites and museums can provide valuable insights.

 Frequently Asked Questions